oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

   * **English Words**: Random words from a list of the 200 most common words in the English language (again you can set a maximum length through a parameter).
   * **Call Signs**: Generates random strings that have the structure and appearance of amateur radio call signs (these are not real call signs, and there will be some generated that could not exits in the real world, as either the prefix is not in use or a country's administration would not hand out certain suffixes).
 The maximum length can be selected through a parameter.
   * **Mixed**: Selects randomly from the previous possibilities (random character groups, abbreviations, English words and call signs).
   * **File Player**: Plays the content of file in Morse code, that has been uploaded to the Morserino-32.
 Currently it can hold just one file, as soon as you upload a new one, the old one weill be overwritten.
 Upload works through WiFi from your PC (or Mac or tablet or smartphone or whatever).
 This modus remembers where you stopped, and will continue there the next time you restart the File Player.
 Once the end of the file is reached, it will commence at the beginning again.
+The file should contain ASCII characters only (upper or lower case does not matter) - characters that cannot be represented in Morse code are just ignored.
+Pro signs can be in the file, they need to be written as 2 character represenations with either [] oder <>, e.g. `<sk>` or `[ka]`.
+The following pro signs are recognized:
+     - `<ar>` : will be shown on display as +
+     - `<bt>` : will be shown on display as =
+     - `<as>`
+     - `<ka>`
+     - `<kn>`
+     - `<sk>`
+     - `<ve>`

+		There is a new parameter for file player: „Randomize File“.
+If set to „On“ (default is „Off“), the device will skip n words after each word sent (n = random number between 0 and 255); as file reads wrap around at end-of-file, you will see all the words in the file eventually (but it could take a while).
+If your file is for example an alphabetical word list, words generated will still be in alphabetical order during one pass of the file; so to get more unpredictable results, it will be best to start with a random list of words.
+What can this be used for?
+You could for example take a list of call signs and upload this file to the Morserino-32 (Google for supercheckpartial to get files with calls that actually have been active in HF contests).
+Now File Player lets you train these call signs in a random fashion.

   You can start and stop the CW generator by quickly pressing a paddle, or by pushing the BLACK knob.

 3. **Echo Trainer**.
-Here the Morserino-32 generates a word (which is a basically a series of characters, with teh possibilities as in the CW generator), and then waits for you to repeat these characters using the paddle.
+Here the Morserino-32 generates a word (which is a basically a series of characters, with the possibilities as in the CW generator), and then waits for you to repeat these characters using the paddle.
 If you wait too long, or if you response is not identical to what has been generated, an error is indicated (on display and acoustically), and the prompt word is being repeated.
 If you keyed the correct characters, this is also indicated acoustically and on screen, and you are prompted for the next word.

     The sub-menus are the same as for the CW Generator: **Random, CW Abbrevs, English Words, Call Signs, Mixed** and **File Player**.